Guiorgy/cpp-lru-cache/README.md

 - Make it possible to pass a custom map container as a template parameter (as long as it has std::unordered_map-like API that we need)
 - Use std::array internally instead of std::vector when the Preallocate option is set
 - Optionally allow the use of std::deque internally instead of std::vector, when pointer/reference stability is needed and/or when copy/move is too expensive during vector growth
+- Optionally disable element removal to save a bit of space on tracking "empty" nodes that can be rewritten
 - Readd tests for std::pmr::unordered_map
 - Add tests for [gtl::parallel_flat_hash_map](https://github.com/greg7mdp/gtl)
 - Add tests for [folly::F14ValueMap](https://github.com/facebook/folly)